Undergraduate Course: Professional Development & Leadership 1 (EDUA10179)

 Course Delivery Information

-* A developing awareness of the professional values and personal commitment which underpin the physical educators¿ practice and evidence this in their professional practice
+- Demonstrate a satisfactory awareness of the professional values and personal commitment which underpin the physical educators' practice and evidence this consistently in their professional practice

-- Demonstrate an ability to engage in critical enquiry, approach self-evaluation and reflection on practice in a collegiate manner and, utilise such deliberations to inform a personal professional learning portfolio, which will lay the foundations for their continued professional development
+- Demonstrate an ability to engage in critical enquiry, approach self-evaluation and reflection on practice in a collegiate manner, and utilise such deliberations to inform a personal professional learning portfolio, which will lay the foundations for their continued professional development

-* A satisfactory level of teaching competence which is commensurate with their stage of development in the three core areas of Professional Values & Personal Commitment, Professional Knowledge and Understanding, Professional Skills and Abilities (GTCS, Standards for Provisional Registration, 2013)
+- Demonstrate a satisfactory level of teaching competence which is commensurate with their stage of development in the three core areas of Professional Values & Personal Commitment, Professional Knowledge and Understanding, Professional Skills and Abilities (GTCS, Standards for Provisional Registration, 2012)

-* An ability to motivate, lead learning for and with, all learners with whom they engage during their professional practice and develop an understanding of their role in managing and supporting learning where appropriate within their professional context
+- Demonstrate an ability to motivate, lead learning for and with, all learners with whom they engage during their professional practice and take on a leadership role in managing and supporting learning where appropriate within their professional context

 |Bailley, R.(ed) (2010) Physical Education for Learning: a Guide for Secondary Schools, London:Continuum|

 Byra, M. (2006).
 Teaching styles and inclusive pedagogies.
 In D. Kirk, M.O'Sullivan, & D.Macdonald (Eds.),Handbook of research in physical education (449-466).
 London: SAGEPublications.

 Capel, S.; Leask, M ., & Turner, T., (1999).
 Learning to Teach in the Secondary school: A Companion to School Experience (2nd edition), Routledge: London